Rafaellinos/ocp17/README.md

 - wildcards = *
   - import all classes under the package, does not work recursively (like import class from a distant package, two dots away)
-  - ex: import java.util.* doesn't import AtormicInteger, because its on java.util.concurennt.atomic.*
+  - ex: import java.util.* doesn't import AtormicInteger, because its on java.util. concurrent atomic.*
   - wildcards does not slow down the program
-  - doesnt work to import methods, like `import java.lang.System.*`
+  - doesn't work to import methods, like `import java.lang.System.*`

 - by having different packages, u can have more than one class with same name
   - ex: `java.sql.Date` and `java.util.Date`
   - compile error: `import java.sql.*; import java.util.*`, both have Date class
   - compile error: `import java.sql.Date; import java.util.Date`, both have Date class
   - works: `import java.sql.Date; import java.util.*`, explicitly has procedence
-- Can use fully qualified class name, like:
+  - Can use the fully qualified class name, like:

 ```java
 public class LocalTest {